Chaldene/pancam/To-Do.md

 -   Look into the best use of the Pandas Int64 and how best to draw missing data.
 -   Split data into activities so that it is easy to view HK etc.
 -   Check HaImageProc verifies that the last image is complete
+-   Even if missing Start of LDT write to file anyway
+-   Check for end of LDT file
 -   Hide x-axis labels on multi-stack, particularly for overview as can see extra numbers.

 ## Nice to haves